Is Watermelon Good for Diabetics? A Revelation

 Everyone enjoys eating watermelon, but the question of whether or not people with diabetes can consume this fruit gets raised frequently.

-One of the most common thoughts about watermelon is that people with diabetes must not consume it.
+This debate stems from the sweet taste of this delectable food.
 However, contrary to the common assumption that it mainly contains water and sugar, watermelon is rich in nutrients.

-People with diabetes can enjoy this fruit by making strategic decisions about how much to eat.
+Circling back to our main concern, people with diabetes can enjoy this fruit by making strategic decisions about how much to eat and how to consume it.
 Continue reading to learn more about the association between watermelon and blood sugar.

-Elevated blood glucose levels characterise a condition known as diabetes.
-One of the causes of diabetes is the hampered beta cells in the pancreas.
+Simply put, diabetes is a condition characterised by elevated blood sugar levels.
+As we already know, one of the major causes of diabetes is the hampered insulin release by the beta cells in the pancreas.

 These cells are in charge of secreting the hormone insulin, which helps regulate blood glucose levels.
-Many severe complications, such as eye damage, cardiac issues, neuropathy, etc., can develop in the long run if you do not manage your blood sugar levels.
+Many severe complications, such as eye damage, cardiac issues, nephropathy and neuropathy etc, can develop in the long run if you do not manage your blood sugar levels.

 Carbohydrate transforms into blood glucose or blood sugar after being digested.
-Therefore, the amount of carbohydrates you consume is proportional to the amount of glucose you consume.
+Therefore, the amount of carbohydrates you consume is proportional to the amount of glucose/ sugar entering the blood.

-There are not enough research findings focused on watermelon and diabetes.
-But, the few of them show that if consumed in appropriate amounts, watermelon could lessen diabetes complications.
+While more research is needed in this field, research findings on watermelon and diabetes show that if consumed in appropriate amounts, watermelon could lessen diabetes complications.

 Regulating the quantity of consumption can prevent watermelon from negatively affecting your blood sugar levels.
-In contrast, overeating and frequent consumption of watermelon will lead to blood glucose spikes and nullify its positive effects.
+Having said that, it should always be kept in mind that excess and frequent consumption of watermelon may lead to blood glucose spikes and nullify its positive effects.

 According to investigations, hyperglycemia patients are more likely to experience cardiac problems.
 Elevated oxidative stress and LDL oxidation are the main contributing factors to this condition.